Studiosity/grover/README.md

 For available options see https://github.com/puppeteer/puppeteer/blob/main/docs/api.md#pagegotourl-options

 The `wait_for_selector` option can also be used to wait until an element appears on the page.
 Additional waiting parameters can be set with the `wait_for_selector_options` options hash.
 For available options, see: https://github.com/puppeteer/puppeteer/blob/main/docs/api.md#pagewaitforselectorselector-options.

+The `wait_for_timeout` option can also be used to wait the specified number of milliseconds have elapsed.

 The Chrome/Chromium executable path can be overridden with the `executable_path` option.